Want to vend at the Yellow Springs Street Fair?

 If I don’t get in, are my fees refundable?

-If for some reason you are not accepted, we will refund your payment as soon as possible, minus the $15 application fee.
-The $15 application fee is non-refundable and is required for your application to be considered valid.
-You may need to go into paypal to retrieve your refund.
+If for some reason you are not accepted, we will refund your payment as soon as possible, minus the $25 application fee.
+The $25 application fee is non-refundable and is required for your application to be considered valid.
 If there are any questions or concerns about this process, please contact us.
 If you are interested, you may also contact us so that we will add you to our e-mail list so you can be notified when applications are ready for the next Street Fair.

 How long do I have to apply?

-Applications for the June 2018 Yellow Springs Street Fair will be open until Friday, April 19, 2018.
-[Official cut-off time: 5:00PM EST] After that date, applications will continue to be accepted until spaces are filled.
+Please see below for information about the application deadline for the upcoming festival.
+After the deadline, if all spaces are not filled, applications will continue to be accepted until spaces are filled.
 If the application you need is not available below, that means we are full for that type of vendor.
 If you’re interested in future festivals, contact us and we can add you to our e-mail list so that you’ll be notified when applications are ready for the next Street Fair.

 When will I know if I am accepted?

-If you apply before the April 19 deadline, expect your decision via e-mail either on or before May 11.
-If you applied after the deadline, expect a waiting period of at least one to two weeks.
+If you apply after the deadline, expect a waiting period of at least one to two weeks.

 If you use Gmail, please be sure to check your “promotions” tab, as many of our e-mails end up there for some users.
-Adding firstname.lastname@example.org to your contacts list may solve this problem.
+Others may find the emails from us in their spam or junk folders.
+Adding email@example.com to your contacts list may solve this problem.

 If I’m a returning vendor, will I have the same booth space as before?

 The Yellow Springs Street Fair always tries our best to give returning vendors the same spot that they’ve had in the past unless there was a noted issue with the location.
 It is fine to mention your booth location preference in your application.
 However, mostly due to the fact that Street Fair receives a high volume of applications, we cannot make any guarantees about booth location.
+We give preference to YS Chamber members, with focused accomodation for those in the Yellow Springs business district.
 Booth assignments are final.
 Once your vendor letter is sent, booth locations will not be changed.

 Vendors are expected to know that due to the sheer number of Street Fair booths and complexity of assigning them, that not all requests for specific booths or booth types can be accommodated.
 This may mean having a different booth space from one festival to the next.
 Please do not contact us requesting changes in booth spaces after your vendor letter has been received.